-The NEW National Vaccine Storage Guidelines ‘Strive for 5’ (3rd edition) 2019, were released in June 2019 and mailed to all Immunisation providersby the Australian Department of Health.
-Additional copies and resources can be downloaded and ordered from the Department of Health webpage.
+The new National Vaccine Storage Guidelines ‘Strive for 5’ (3rd edition) 2019, were released in June 2019 and mailed to all Immunisation providers by the Australian Department of Health.
+Additional copies and resources can be downloaded and ordered from the Department of Health.
 A summary of key changes is available.

 NSW Health has also introduced new vaccine storage and cold chain requirements including random audits and mandatory training requirements.

 NSW Health has developed a Cold Chain Toolkit and Safe Vaccine Storage Checklist to support immunisation providers in general practice.
-Please click here for answers to frequently asked questions.
+Please also refer to answers to frequently asked questions.

 What is the cold chain?